Asia-Europe summit: Is the EU gaining more ground in the Indo-Pacific? | DW | 29.11.2021

 "Where the EU's influence is already very strong and where it can continue to make a difference in the region is in capacity building to ensure maritime security.
 Maritime domain awareness is a real issue in Southeast Asia, where countries are apprehensive about China's presence.
 This is where the EU can step up to help countries maintain security in the South China Sea and also tackle issues like piracy," he said.

-Moreover, at the recent ASEM meeting hosted by Cambodia, the EU pledged to uphold democracy and the rule of law in the region.
+Moreover, at the recent ASEM meeting, the EU pledged to uphold democracy and the rule of law in the region.

 "This is a strategy that aligns with the EU's values.
 One of the ways it implements it is by agreeing to invest in projects, provided certain human rights and labor standards are met," said Kliem.